 By creating a uniform set of definitions and metrics covering the full scope of corporate deforestation-free supply chain commitments, and aligning these with existing systems, tools and norms, the AFi will enhance the credibility and legitimacy of implementation actions and foster greater accountability and transparency.
 To reach their global sustainability goals on time, the Framework will also support companies by helping existing reporting systems integrate the AFi’s metrics.

 As part of the services of the Rainforest Alliance Corporate Advisory team, we provide customized solutions to sustainable supply chain development.
 Through our advisory work, we partner with companies and brands to develop and implement sustainable sourcing policies across a variety of commodities, including forest products and palm oil, among others.
 As part of this process, we map out related sourcing and evaluate those materials across company-specific risk factors that then inform corporate strategy and sourcing development for the future.
 In this approach, we value the importance of analyzing company supply chains in depth to further inform overarching company goals.

-As an NGO that works to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices, business practices, and consumer behavior, we welcome companies pursuing a variety of frameworks and approaches to meet these end goals.
+As an international NGO that is working to create a better future for people and nature by making responsible business the new normal, we welcome companies pursuing a variety of frameworks and approaches to meet these end goals.
 Whether under the guidance of the SDGs, The Rainforest Alliance Sustainable Agriculture Standard, the AFi, our targeted advisory work, or other endeavors, companies are better equipped than ever to support a healthy planet, through conscious, effective business practices.